appmod/appmod/README.md

 This android app enables the interaction between advisees (e.g., elderly seeking help when facing app anomaly) and advisors (e.g., tech-savvy trying to give help.

 The app can:
-1. detect malicious behaviors of monitored apps
+1. stimulate malicious behaviors of monitored apps
 2. notify advisees of potentially malicious behaviors
 3. enable advisees to seek help
 4. enable advisors to give help